VirtuslabWorkshops/terraform-workshop/labs/Lab02.md

 ## GitHub setup

 [Lab02 - CI](https://miro.com/app/board/uXjVPUuX2NQ=/?moveToWidget=3458764535127256234&cot=14)
-Eventually, you would like to keep your code in a repo outside of your own machine.
+Eventually, you would like to keep your code in a repo outside your own machine.
 And since it's code - there are some common practices for anything that is _code_.
 Adding CI enables peer review, static code analysis, code quality tools usage, and further automation capabilities.

 ### Repository configuration practices

-  Proper setup of repositProper setup of a repository helps maintainers and contributors handle code in an expected way.
+  Proper setup of a repository helps maintainers and contributors handle code in an expected way.
   It prevents accidental pushes and unwanted merges, and forces all checks to be passed before adding new changes to the main branch.
   In repo `Settings` tab, `Branches` go to `Branch protection rules`, `Add rule`: